Committees

 Andrés Ochoa Bünsow

 Mr. Ochoa obtained his law degree from the Escuela Libre de Derecho in Mexico City and his LL.M. in International Corporate Law from Columbia University in New York City.
 In addition to practicing in Mexico, he is a member of the New York State Bar, to which he was admitted by the New York State Supreme Court in 1986.
+He is 69 years old.

 Carlos Francisco García Reyes